explodinglabs/iko/README.md

 iko init --target db:pg://user:pass@postgres/dbname myapp
 ```

-Keep in mind Iko is running inside a container, so it uses Docker's networking.
+Keep in mind Iko is running inside a container, so it uses [Docker's
-`localhost` refers to the container, not the host machine.
+networking](https://docs.docker.com/engine/network/). `localhost` refers to the
+container, not the host machine!

 > 📖 Refer to the [Sqitch manual for
 > init](https://sqitch.org/docs/manual/sqitch-init/).